hoovejd/useful_stuff/windows_rebuild_guide.md

 ```

 ## Setup SSH Keys
+📔 *Note: if using a private repo, you must have a password on your SSH key*

 - create a new SSH key: ```ssh-keygen -t ed25519 -C "hoov85@gmail.com"```
 - add it to GitHub